 Bonjou!
 My name is Olu Abney.
 For the past 4 years I’ve served as a remedial reading teacher to students with learning and emotional disabilities in Philadelphia, PA.
 I’m from Brooklyn, NY, so I’ve grown up around Haitian culture.
 I’m excited to be working with some of the most magnificent people in the world.
 I visited Haiti for the first time this February and I’m ready to be back!
 I’m thrilled to teach and I’m eager to learn.

 Bonjou!
 My name is Jessica Descartes and I work with Ms. Shaina at TechBoston Academy.
-Being a first-time volunteer last summer, it was an easy decision for me to come back for summer of 2016.
+Being second-time volunteer last summer, it was an easy decision for me to come back for summer of 2017.
 I am looking forward to seeing all of the familiar faces and excited to meet new ones as well.
 I’m also excited to get back to the learning, the fun and the adventure that is ETE Camp.
 It continues to be a rewarding experience.

 Zari Havercome is a recent graduate of Brandeis University and is working towards the field of Global Health.
 This is her third experience with ETE camp and she excited to remain a part of the program.
 She believes in and endorses all opportunities to promote youth and provide them with the environment to make them into what they want to be.
 Paying it forward is an important concept to her and participating in opportunities such as ETE Camp are extremely special to her.
 Following her participation this summer, Zari will begin working for City Year, Brooklyn.